EOSVR/EOSVR/sidelink.md

 More info in [eoslocktoken](evd.md).

+At the transfer, the total amount of EVD of account A always equals the EVD A have in main chain at first.
+Example:

+- A have 250 EVD;

+- A send 100 EVD to eoslocktoken, sidechain issue 100 EVD to it.
+And main-chain 150, side-chain 100, total 250.

+- After B in side-chain send 10 EVD to main-chain C, and:

+  - Main-chain A = 150 - 10  = 140 EVD,

+  - Side-chain A = 100 + 10  = 110 EVD,

+  - Total of A   = 140 + 110 = 250 EVD

 #### Hashed Time Lock Contract

-- Before a transaction, a user use a random text as password, and hash it to create a hash code;
+- Before a transaction, a user use a random text as password, and hash (sha256) it to create a hash code;

 - User put this hash code to a transaction and promise the transaction will confirm only when the password is revealed in a certain time;

 - Other related transactions can also use this hash code and promise;

-- The first user can wait all related transactions are ready, then reveal the password.
-After the password is revealed, all users can confirm the transaction.
+- The first user can wait till all related transactions are ready, then reveal the password.
+After the password is revealed, all users can confirm the transactions.

 [More info: EVD](evd.md#hash)。